FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Scenario:
   Given I am on the Saved Conferences menu
   When I tap one conference
-  Then I will be redirected to the conference on map
+  Then I will be redirected to the conference details on the map
 ```